adityanuar/cocos2dx-GPGS/README.md

 showInterstitialAd();

 Just merge necessary codes in this modules on your projects to use it.
+Don't forget to replace xxx to appropriate value on your projects.

 Facebook and google iap billing are planned to be added in the future.
 Any contributions are welcome :)